smwasya/smwasya/README.md

 - 🔭 I’m currently learning & working on `RSV Bioinformatics pipeline` as a `PGD Fellow`.

-- 👨‍💻 I’m looking forward to contribute to RSV research and help help solve human problems.
+- 👨‍💻 I’m looking forward to contribute to RSV research and help solve human problems.

 - 💬 Ask me how I ended up in Bioinformatics from a  Mathematics background 😉.